-The history of the Prado Museum reflects the cultural ambitions of the Spanish Monarchy and the evolution of one of the world’s most important art institutions.
-From its origins in the royal collections of the 16th and 17th centuries to its transformation into a modern, internationally renowned museum, the Prado’s development mirrors Spain’s artistic, political, and social history.
+The history of the Museo Nacional del Prado reflects the ambition of the Spanish Monarchy and the evolution of art in the country.
+From its origins in the royal collections of the 16th and 17th centuries to its transformation into one of the best-known museums in Europe, the development of the Prado reflects the artistic, political, and social history of Spain.
 The following timeline highlights the key moments that shaped the museum from its foundation to the present day:

 | Year / Period | Key Event |